noy4/browser-history/README.md

 ## Settings

 ### Database Location
 Path to your browser history database file.
+Select your browser to automatically set the database path.

 ### Check Connection
 Test the connection to your browser history database.

 ### New File Location
 Directory where your browser history notes will be saved. **Warning**: Please select a different folder than your daily notes to avoid any conflicts.
 Default: `Browser History`

+### File Name Format
+Examples:
+- `YYYY-MM-DD` (default) → `2025-06-16.md`
+- `[Browser History] YYYY-MM-DD` → `Browser History 2025-06-16.md`
+For more syntax, refer to [format reference](https://momentjs.com/docs/#/displaying/format/)

 ### Start Date
 Starting date for history note creation.
 This automatically updates to today after each sync.